CrazyTim/sublime-merge-vs-sourcetree/README.md

 	*(Sourcetree shows a repeating animation with no progress being indicated)*

-- You can cancel a long operation if you need to by clicking the little `x`:
+- You can cancel an operation if you accidentally did it in haste (such as pushing changes) by clicking the little `x`:

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-016.png)